edong6768/Malet/README.md

 Experiment logs also enables resuming to the most recently run config when a job is suddenly killed.
 Note that this only enable you to resume from the begining of the training.
-For resuming from intermediate log checkpoints, check out [Log checkpointing](#log-checkpointing).
+For resuming from intermediate log checkpoints, check out [Saving logs in intermediate epochs](#saving-logs-in-intermediate-epochs).

 ### 3. Plot making